azieg/CMB-Simulation/README.md

-# Cosmology-II-Project
-Milestone1 - Background cosmology

-Milestone2 - Recombination history

-Milestone3 - Structure evolution in the Universe

-Milestone4 - The CMB and matter power-spectra
+CMB Simulation
+Simulates the background cosmology, recombination history, and structure evolution of the universe to produce the CMB and matter power-spectra.